GNOME/tinysparql/HACKING.md

   * `TRACKER_DEBUG`: takes a comma-separated list of keywords to enable extra debugging output.
 Use the keyword 'help' for a list of keywords.

+    Options for libtracker-sparql include:

+        - ontology-changes
+        - sql-statements

+    See the relevant `man` page for options relevant to tracker-miner-fs.

 You can set these variables when using `tracker-sandbox`, and when running the Tracker test suite.
 Note that Meson will not print log output from tests by default, use `meson test --verbose` or `meson test --print-errorlogs` to